top of page

 In August 2006 I attended the first Leiden Summer School in Indo-European Linguistics, and it changed my life.
 I decided I wanted to become an Indo-Europeanist.
 Two years later, I moved to Leiden for an MA in IE Linguistics, and from Leiden I moved to the US, to start my Ph.D.

 In September 2017, I moved to Munich, Germany, to start a position as a Wissenschaftliche Mitarbeiterin and to write my Habilitationsthesis under the supervision of Prof. Olav Hackstein.
-Six years later, the Habilitation is done (I am now Privatdozentin), the book is coming out (any minute now!
-I promise!), and I am still here.
+Seven (!) years later, the Habilitation is done (I am now Privatdozentin), the book has come out (finally!), and my German, is, I would say, somewhat improved.

 Education